Ouija House

 Ouija House is a 2018 American supernatural horror film directed by Ben Demaree.
-The film stars Tara Reid, Mischa Barton, Carly Schroeder and Dee Wallace.
+The film stars Tara Reid, Mischa Barton, Carly Schroeder (in her final film role) and Dee Wallace.
 The film premiered at the Texas Frightmare Weekend on May 5, 2018.

 Plot summary

 A graduate student trying to complete her book on the paranormal, brings friends to a house with a mysterious past, where the group unwittingly summon an evil entity playing a terrifying game.
 Then, they faced some troubles and came out with a terrifying end.